vicsanity623/PyOB/README.md

 and i did just that!

-the same way in 2002 how i uploaded videos to youtube showing my unique never seen before technique that isolates vocals from audio and how transfirmers and torch and dwmu s is essentially doing the same thing
+the same way in 2002 how i uploaded videos to youtube showing my unique never seen before technique that isolates vocals from audio and how transformers and torch and demucs is essentially doing the same thing... copy cats

-those tutorial videos reached over 500,000 views combined and i know for a fact the feople at Meta adopted my workflow and trained DEMUCS audio stem on a similar technique using spectograms
+those tutorial videos reached over 500,000 views combined BEFORE MONETIZATIONS Existed on there! and i know for a fact the people at Meta adopted my workflow and trained DEMUCS audio stem on a similar technique using spectograms and shit...
+FML

-i know how to fuckin TINKER with shit
+If its not obvious that I know how to fuckin TINKER with shit even though i cant tell you what and "int" is and or how its used in python 🤣 something with integers 🤣🤣🤣

+sorry you wasted all your life researching and learning and now in your old age AI made coding so simple that no one even needs to know what an import is 🤣🤣 sorry that makes you so mad.

-so if you like this repo and have questions check out the outdated Docs that has fhe documentation
+so if you like this repo and have questions check out the outdated Docs that has the outdated documentation 😈😈

-or maybe ask your AI budy if they can make sense of it
+or maybe ask your AI budy if they can make sense of it😂 it cant and it wont

+only experienced developrs can make sense of it!

 because AI didnt build this shit!

 I DOD!

-and show me a fuckin AI model out that can evolve and upgrade fix and clean any project including itself.
+and show me a fuckin AI model out that can evolve and upgrade and fix and clean any project including itself and submit summarized pull requests that only edits blocks not entire files and has a map of all interconnected files so it can properly update the outdated files.

+shit is a BEAST just like ME!

 rust, C+, c#, and even fuckin compilers and anything else code and computer language related will all be added eventually to make PyOB the only Agent that can understand every subtle language in code and can even (compile and write its own code languag is the end goal)